Kate Spade Reportedly Regretted Offloading Brand A Decade Ago

 — David Spade (@DavidSpade) June 6, 2018

 As many will recall, the Spades and their investors sold 56 percent of the company to Neiman Marcus in 1999 for $36 million.
 In 2006, they sold off the remaining portion of the company for another $59 million.
-But last year, Coach acquired the popular company for in a sale for $2.4 billion. bBt since Kate had already fully sold the company, she did not see a penny from that sale.
+But last year, Coach acquired the popular company for in a sale for $2.4 billion.
+But since Kate had already fully sold the company, she did not see a penny from that sale.

-“She got a great apartment but she lost her company, her friends and her staff.
+“She got a great apartment but she lost her company, her friends, and her staff.
 She was very isolated.
 It would break her heart to see someone carry a bag with her name on it when she had nothing to do with the design of that purse,” the insider says.

 So even though she did make a ton of money in the initial sale of the company, Kate was still “in a golden prison.”
 Again, it is not fully known whether or not the sale of her company was partly to blame for her shocking suicide, but the source close to Spade thinks that Kate was really troubled by the fact that she didn’t have an active role in the company that she put her blood, sweat, and tears into.